joemasilotti/masilotti.com/src/_posts/2023-01-02-being-more-intentional-in-2023.md

 My first few years of freelancing I tracked every minute spent working for clients.
 And it helped me determine which projects to chase to maximize my effective rate.

-Once I found my [unique offering]({% link _pages/services.erb %}) I stopped tracking time entirely in 2022.
+Once I found my <%= link_to "unique offering", "_pages/services.erb" %> I stopped tracking time entirely in 2022.
 And I think that it led me to being on my machine for _many_ more hours than I realize.

 My goal for this year is to **track 100% of my time in front of a computer**.
 I don’t need granular details.
 But I want to know how much time I spent on, for example, emails vs. consulting or doom scrolling vs. writing blog posts.